mitsuhiko/similar/README.md

 [![Documentation](https://docs.rs/similar/badge.svg)](https://docs.rs/similar)

 Similar is a dependency free crate for Rust that implements different diffing algorithms and high level interfaces for it.
+It is based on the [pijul](https://pijul.org/) implementation of the Myer's and Patience algorithms and inherits some ideas from there.

-It provides both low level implementations of Myer's and the Patience diff algorithm as well as high level text diffing utilities (such as the ability to generate unified diffs).
+It's intended to be replacement for the popular but unmaintained [difference] crate.

 ```rust
 use similar::algorithms::Algorithm;